TwistedTwigleg/Godot_BacktraceModule/README.md

 Please note that this module is still an **early work in progress!** Big changes are still being made, with new features and improvements still to be made to the code.

 The feature list below will continue to grow and improve over time as the module is developed.
-Please check out the roadmap below for an idea on what is coming!
+Please check out the roadmap below for an idea of what is coming!

 * Adds a new node for generating and sending crash report data to online servers
   * Crash report generation is currently using [Google Breakpad](https://chromium.googlesource.com/breakpad/breakpad/)
   * This node generates crash reports and automatically uploads it for processing, making it easier and faster to resolve bugs.
-This node is currently the primary intreface for setting up and using this module
+This node is currently the primary interface for setting up and using this module
   * The node provides a flexible system for setting the server URL, project token, and attributes
   * Currently the node is named `Breakpad`, however this name may change in the future!
 * Written in C++ for fast and efficient error generation
   * This allows the code to capture crashes caused by Godot's C++ code and accurately generate symbol files
-* Currently only supports Linux (*more platforms coming soon!*)
+* More platforms coming soon!
+(Currently only supports Linux)

 ## Roadmap